vuejs/governance/Governance-Document.md

 ## Decision-Making Process

+Major changes to the framework, especially breaking changes, are usually communicated ahead of time to the community via the [RFC process](https://github.com/vuejs/rfcs).
+The RFC process provides an opportunity for the community to provide feedback in the design process, and allow the project lead and core team members to better gauge user needs.

-The benevolent dictatorship model does not need a formal conflict resolution process, since the project lead’s word is final.
+It is, however, important to note that the RFC process does not hold any authority in terms of decision making.
+In case of disagreements, the benevolent dictatorship model does not need a formal conflict resolution process, since the project lead’s word is final.
 If the community chooses to question the wisdom of the actions of a core team member, the project lead can review their decisions by checking the relevant GitHub discussions, and either uphold or reverse them.

 ## Contribution Process